-Figure 3.14.
+Figure 3.16.
 (A) Estimated relative biomass and fishing mortality rate trajectories for blacknose shark in the base run.
 The dashed line indicates F{MSY} .
 (B) Phase plot of relative biomass and fishing mortality rate by year.
 The diamond indicates current (for 2009) conditions.
-The dashed vertical blue line indicates MSST ((1-M) B{MSY}).
+The dashed vertical blue line indicates MSST ((1-M)B{MSY}).

-Figure 3.15.
+Figure 3.17.
 Phase plot of blacknose shark stock status.
-Results are shown for the base model (base), 6 sensitivity scenarios (S1: ranked indices; S2: U-shaped M; S3: fishery-independent indices only; S4: hierarchical index; S5: low catch; S6: high catch), continuity analysis (2010 Cont), and 2007 assessment base models (2007 base).
-The circle indicates the position of the base run, which overlaps with that of sensitivity run 3.
-Points to the left of the vertical dashed line indicate runs in which the stock is estimated to be overfished; points above the horizontal black line indicate runs in which overfishing is estimated to be occurring.
+Results are shown for the base model (base), 7 sensitivity scenarios (S1: ranked indices; S2: U-shaped M; S3: fishery-independent indices only; S4: hierarchical index; S5: low catch; S6: high catch; S7: higher natural mortality), continuity analysis (2010 Cont), and 2007 assessment base models (2007 base).
+The circle indicates the position of the base run, which overlaps with those of sensitivity runs 3 and 7.
+The vertical dashed line denotes MSST ((1-M)SSF{MSY}).
+Points to the left of the vertical dashed line indicate runs in which the stock is estimated to be overfished; points above the horizontal black line (MFMT= F{MSY}) indicate runs in which overfishing is estimated to be occurring.

-Figure 3.16.
-Phase plot of blacknose shark stock status for the base model (base), retrospective analysis (sequentially dropping one year from the model: retro08, retro07, and retro06), and 2007 assessment base model (2007 base).
-Points to the left of the vertical dashed line indicate runs in which the stock is estimated to be overfished; points above the horizontal black line indicate runs in which overfishing is estimated to have occurred.
+Figure 3.18.
+Phase plot of blacknose shark stock status for the base model (base), retrospective analysis (sequentially dropping one year from the model: retro08 and retro07), and 2007 assessment base model (2007 base).
+The vertical dashed line denotes MSST ((1-M)SSF{MSY}).
+Points to the left of the vertical dashed line indicate runs in which the stock is estimated to be overfished; points above the horizontal black line (MFMT= F{MSY}) indicate runs in which overfishing is estimated to have occurred.